costanza13/discord-mirror-bot/README.md

 ### Examples
 Two examples are provided in the `/public/examples` folder, demonstrating how the application can be integrated into a website.
-- Polling: consisting of `poll-ex.html` and `sample-client-poll.js`, is an example of how to embed a Discord chat using polling to check for updates.
+- Polling: consisting of `polling-example.html` and `polling-example.js`, is an example of how to embed a Discord chat using polling to check for updates.
-- Web Sockets: `socket-ex.html` and `sample-client-ws.js` show how to set up an embed to receive updates via web socket connections.
+- Web Sockets: `websockets-example.html` and `websockets-example.js` show how to set up an embed to receive updates via web socket connections.

 ## Future Development
 * To turn this app into a fully functional Discord embed requires the ability to send messages to Discord via the app.
 Just sending messages as the bot user is fairly straightforward.
 However, allowing users to submit their own messages directly through the embed means providing a way for them to authenticate.
-This is definitely possible, though it was beyond the scope of the initial goal of this app.
+This is possible, though it was beyond the scope of the initial intended use of this app.

 * It would also be useful to have the option to restrict access--both read and write--to the mirrored chat.
 This would also require some form of authentication.
 Possibilites include requiring the user to sign into Discord through the embed (restrict access to guild members) or requiring a token granted by the bot server, tied to the embedding site.